jang33013-ops/Comp359-Assignment3/WORKLOG.md

   [stopped after 100 accepted trees]
 ```

-191 Prüfer sequences were checked out of 823,543 possible before hitting the 100-tree limit.
+191 Prüfer sequences were checked out of 16,807 possible before hitting the 100-tree limit.

 ---

-## Member 6 — tree_visualization.py (Drawing Trees)
+## Simran & Gavin — tree_visualization.py (Drawing Trees)

 ### What Was Built

-A script that loads the 100 accepted trees from Member 5 (via a JSON file), builds a NetworkX graph for each, and draws them with 7 distinct colours replacing numeric labels.
-Each tree is saved as a PNG image.
+A script that loads the 100 accepted trees from Mayank's file (via a JSON file), builds a NetworkX graph for each, and draws them with 7 distinct colours replacing numeric labels.
+The trees are then combined into one PNG file.

 ### Colour Mapping